mariazayed/saas-boilerplate/api/docs/email.md

 # Email

 API supports sending transactions emails.
-You can send emails using any SMTP provider or [nodemailer/nodemailer](https://github.com/nodemailer/nodemailer)-supported configuration, such as AWS SES or `sendmail`.
+You can send emails using any SMTP provider or [nodemailer](https://nodemailer.com/about/) - supported configuration, such as AWS SES or `sendmail`.

 ## Usage